The picture of this anvil is what the phone felt like to me in early sobriety.

 How many of you can relate?

-I am guilty of NOT picking up the phone.
-I revert to the “easier, softer” less personal way of communicating.
-Texting is my FAVORITE!
-I would much rather isolate in my home office from family, friends, co-workers and other responsibilities only communicating electronically – text and email.
-Some days, my 4.55 ounce iPhone is just too heavy to pick up!!!
+I am guilty of not picking up the phone.
+I revert to the easier, less personal way of communicating.
+Texting is my favorite.
+I’d much rather isolate in my home office from family, friends, co-workers and other responsibilities and only communicate via text and email.
+Some days, my 4.55 ounce iPhone is just too heavy to pick up.

 The most recent example in my life that got me thinking about picking up the phone happened this week.
-I have been communicating, via email for 1.5 years, with the Department of Health and Human Services trying to get reciprocity in my current State of residence for my California issued Mental Health License with minimal progress and lots of frustration.
+I’ve been communicating via email for about a year and a half with the Department of Health and Human Services trying to get reciprocity in my current State of residence for my California -issued Mental Health License.
+Email has gotten me almost nowhere.

-LESSON: A phone call with the right tone and humility gets much more results than emotionally charged emails or texts….
+Lesson learned: a phone call with the right tone and humility gets better results than emotionally charged emails.

 Sober Support System

-Don’t forget to pick up the phone when a friend or family member is in need.
+If you’re in recovery, don’t forget to pick up the phone and connect wihth your sober support system.
+And if you have a friend or family member in recovery, don’t forget to pick up the phone and check in on them.
 Their sober support system can encourage them to remain on course in their recovery.
-To learn more about our Alumni Support Program, contact us today at 866.416.3873.
+To learn more about our Alumni Support Program, contact us today.